Cortney Liddiard

 Odette Bolano

 Odette was born in Bogotá, Columbia and her family immigrated to the United States when she was a young girl.
-In between Bogotá and Boise, she built a career in healthcare starting with becoming a Registered Nurse and then moving into healthcare administration after completing her Masters in Healthcare Administration She then took on a range of management positions and became a CEO at the age of 33, for the first time at a hospital in Dallas, Texas.
-Odette is passionate about Catholic health care and is proud to lead the four Saint Alphonsus facilities in southern Idaho and eastern Oregon.
+In between Bogotá and Boise, she built a career in healthcare starting with becoming a Registered Nurse and then moving into healthcare administration after completing her Masters in Healthcare Administration She then took on a range of management positions and became a CEO at the age of 33, for the first time at a hospital in Dallas, Texas, and finishing her career in Idaho leading Saint Alphonsus Health System and the West Region for Trinity Health, a national Catholic Health System.
+While she retired July 2024, her passion for healthcare and health equity has not changed, but continues to grow.

-Idaho Leaders United presents an opportunity for Odette to advocate for the values that the Saint Alphonsus system holds itself to.
-“We are joining in this effort to speak up for those who may be targeted by hate and political violence.
+Idaho Leaders United presents an opportunity for Odette to continue to advocate for the values of reverence, justice, and integrity that continue some of the core values of Saint Alphonsus. .
+“We must all continue to speak up for those who may be targeted by hate and political violence.
 Saint Alphonsus explicitly embraces a culture that prevents harm and nurtures a healing, safe environment for all.”

 Doug Gross